 Presentations of Crohn’s disease vary considerably depending on the region of gastrointestinal involvement.
-Manifestations vary based the underlying etiology of inflammation, fistula formation, or stricture formation.
-The symptom complex of right lower quadrant pain, weight loss, and non-bloody diarrhea are suggestive of a Crohn’s flare-up.
+Manifestations vary based on the underlying etiology of inflammation, fistula formation, or stricture formation.
+The symptom complex of right lower quadrant pain, weight loss, and non-bloody diarrhea are suggestive of Crohn disease flare-up.
 Fistula formation may result in fecaluria, pneumaturia, and rectovaginal fistulas.
 Masses in the right lower quadrant suggest an abscess.

 Diagnosing IBD requires a combination of clinical findings, inflammatory laboratory markers, imaging findings, and endoscopic biopsies.
 Hematologic findings include microcytic anemia, leukocytosis, and thrombocytosis, Inflammatory markers such as the erythrocyte sedimentation rate (ESR) and high-sensitivity C-reactive protein (hsCRP) are commonly elevated.

 In some patients, the diagnosis may require ruling out parasitic disease like giardia, amebiasis, tuberculosis, and Strongyloides.